soundpress/RulesOfNYC/docs/c13/index.rst

 (a) No tenant in a dwelling unit shall refuse or unreasonably fail to provide accurate and truthful information regarding the residency of children therein, or refuse, prevent or obstruct any inspection required by § 12-03(c) above.

-(b) A landlord who has been denied access to a dwelling unit for the purpose of installing window guards required by § 131.15(a) of the New York City Health Code, shall write to the Department's Window Falls Prevention Program, 125 Worth Street, New York, New York 10013.
+(b) A landlord who has been denied access to a dwelling unit for the purpose of installing window guards required by 24 RCNY Health Code § 131.15(a), shall write to the Department's Window Falls Prevention Program, 125 Worth Street, New York, New York 10013.
 Said statement shall specify the landlord's efforts to gain access and the circumstances of the denial thereof.

 (c) Tenants or occupants must respond to mandated inquiries by landlord as to their window guard needs or desires.
 It is a violation of the law to fail to do this.
 Tenants or occupants must also provide access and permit installation of guards and stops, where required.